Impact-Site-Verification: 878a03ba-cc7e-4bcf-a1e7-407ca206d9f3

 Front Office and Broadcast Impact

 The Statcast era changed more than coaching.
 Front offices integrated tracking models into roster decisions, and broadcasts brought fans into the data conversation with expected stats and batted-ball profiles in real time.
-The game is still baseball, but the language around it now includes measurements that did not exist in public discussion a decade earlier.
+The game is still baseball, but the language around it now includes measurements that didn't exist in public discussion a decade earlier.

 Related Articles